srjkumar123/BankingManagementSystem/README.md

 Java Development Kit (JDK 8 or higher)
 MySQL Server
-MySQL Workbench or any other SQL client (optional for database setup) An IDE such as IntelliJ IDEA, Eclipse, or VS Code for Java development
+MySQL Workbench or any other SQL client (optional for database setup)